SteeltoeOSS/Samples/Management/src/ActuatorApi/README.md

       cf push -f manifest-windows.yml -p bin/Release/net8.0/win-x64/publish
       ```

-1. Copy the value of `routes` in the output and open in your browser
+1. Copy the value of `routes` in the output and open in your browser.
+The app should start and respond to requests, but the database still needs to be configured with the tasks listed in the next section.

 > [!NOTE]
 > The provided manifest will create an app named `actuator-api-management-sample` and attempt to bind to the the app to